IBM/ansible-role-infosvr-import-export/docs/glossary.md

   - ...
 ```

-Mappings are purely optional, and the only required parameter for the import is the file `from` which to load them and the `merged_by` option.
+Mappings are purely optional, and the only required parameter for the ingest is the file `from` which to load them and the `merged_by` option.
 The `merged_by` option must be one of `ignore`, `overwrite`, `mergeignore`, or `mergeoverwrite`.

 The options under `with_options` are all optional:

 - `transformed_by` specifies a list of mappings that can be used to transform the relationships; if provided, they should use the [ISX style](mappings.md#isx-style).

-The order of importing is also important for glossary assets, since different asset types can be split across different XML files.
-You should always import in this order to ensure dependencies are met (will be done automatically if they are all included in a single export):
+The order of ingesting is also important for glossary assets, since different asset types can be split across different XML files.
+You should always ingest in this order to ensure dependencies are met (will be done automatically if they are all included in a single export):

 1. `label`
 1. `category`